Outcome Indicator Framework

 Latest annual update

-Of the 56 indicators presented, 35 are described as interim indicators.
+Of the 65 indicators presented, 43 are described as interim indicators.
 Interim indicators are those where further development is expected to extend or improve the reporting of the indicator.
 Reporting interim indicators means that we can communicate data where they are available, whilst recognising that further development is necessary for the indicator to be complete.
 Examples of circumstances under which an indicator is considered to be interim include: data need to be extracted for England from a UK wide dataset, additional data need to be added to the indicator, or the methods used for deriving an indicator are expected to be further developed.
 The specific reason why an indicator is currently presented as interim is described in the individual indicator pages of this dashboard.
-Indicators are described as ‘final’ indicators where no further significant development is immediately expected, notwithstanding the future development of the framework as a whole.
+Indicators are described as ‘final’ when no further significant development is immediately expected, notwithstanding the future development of the framework as a whole.

 A limited number of changes have been made to the indicator descriptions over the last year.
 These reflect feedback as well as further consideration and development of the indicators to ensure the most appropriate data are presented.